-The issue of uncertainty in the ENSO teleconnection to the Northern Hemisphere during wintertime (DJF) was raised by

-- 30 Deser et al. (2017) (DES2017 hereafter).
+The issue of uncertainty in the ENSO teleconnection to the Northern Hemisphere during wintertime (DJF) was raised by Deser et al. (2017) (DES2017 hereafter).
 They used bootstrapping (random sampling with replacement) to show that the sea level pressure (SLP) composites associated with ENSO vary considerably in both pattern and amplitude, due primarily to sampling fluctuations arising from internal (non-ENSO forced) atmospheric variability rather than ENSO variability, as the ENSO SST composites (average of selected events) are relatively robust and hence have very narrow confidence intervals (see Fig. 5 in DES2017).
-The North Atlantic circulation response exhibits a large range of amplitudes, different levels of - 35 statistical significance, and even anomalies of opposite signs in some locations.
+The North Atlantic circulation response exhibits a large range of amplitudes, different levels of statistical significance, and even anomalies of opposite signs in some locations.
 In contrast, the North Pacific teleconnection has lower uncertainty in amplitude than the North Atlantic, with a high confidence in sign.
-Through the use of large multimodel ensembles DES2017 also examined model biases in both the forced response to ENSO and the internal atmospheric variability.
-A key message from their paper is that even with nearly 100 years of observations, the observed response to ENSO over the North Atlantic sector in boreal winter is very uncertain. - 40 The late-fall to early-winter (Nov-Dec) ENSO teleconnection in the North Atlantic is notably different spatially from its late-winter (Jan-Feb) counterpart (e.g., Moron and Gouirand 2003).
-The Nov-Dec teleconnection resembles the East Atlantic pattern, while the Jan-Feb teleconnection projects onto the NAO pattern (King et al. 2018a; Mezzina et al. 2020).
-Consistently, Molteni et al. (2020) examined the PDFs of NAO index obtained through resampling a reanalysis record and found a change from positive to negative (negative to positive) NAO index associated with the warm (cold) ENSO phase during the cold season - 45 (although the use of a single index loses some accuracy in the spatial patterns).
+Through the use of large multi-model ensembles DES2017 also examined model biases in both the forced response to ENSO and the internal atmospheric variability.
+A key message from their paper is that even with nearly 100 years of observations, the observed response to ENSO over the North Atlantic sector in boreal winter is very uncertain.

+The late-fall to early-winter (November-December) ENSO teleconnection in the North Atlantic is notably different spatially from its late-winter (January-February) counterpart (e.g., Moron and Gouirand, 2003).
+The November-December teleconnection resembles the East Atlantic pattern, while the January-February teleconnection projects onto the North Atlantic Oscillation (NAO) pattern (King et al., 2018a; Mezzina et al., 2020).
+Consistently, Molteni et al. (2020) examined the PDFs of the NAO index obtained through resampling a reanalysis record and found a change from positive to negative (negative to positive) NAO index associated with the warm (cold) ENSO phase during the cold season (although the use of a single index loses some accuracy in the spatial patterns).
 The fall-to-winter evolution has implications for the underlying teleconnection mechanism and associated impacts.
-Recently, King et al. (2018a) highlighted these intra-seasonal differences, and suggested that the Nov-Dec ENSO teleconnection to the North Atlantic involves a tropospheric pathway, unlike the Jan-Feb teleconnection which involves both tropospheric and stratospheric pathways (also see Ayarzagüena et al. 2018; Domeisen et al. 2019; Hardiman et al. 2019; Jiménez-Esteve and Domeisen 2018).
-A statistically significant relationship - 50 between ENSO and western European temperatures in Nov-Dec was also presented by King et al. (2018a).
+Recently, King et al. (2018a) highlighted these intra-seasonal differences and suggested that the November-December ENSO teleconnection to the North Atlantic involves a tropospheric pathway, unlike the January-February teleconnection which involves both tropospheric and stratospheric pathways (also see Ayarzagüena et al., 2018; Domeisen et al., 2019; Hardiman et al., 2019; Jiménez-Esteve and Domeisen, 2018).
+A statistically significant relationship between ENSO and western European temperatures in November-December was also presented by King et al. (2018a).

 The mechanisms behind and model performance in representing the varying ENSO teleconnection during the extended cold season have been explored.
-Ayarzagüena et al. (2018) suggest that Rossby wave propagation in the troposphere excited by atmospheric diabatic heating (a result of latent heating related to precipitation) in the western tropical Atlantic is responsible for the Nov-Dec teleconnection.
-The late fall response may also be modulated by SST forcing from the tropical west Pacific (Bladé - 55 et al., 2008) or atmospheric diabatic heating over the Indian Ocean, which is itself amplified by ENSO (Abid et al., 2021; Joshi et al., 2021).
-A number of studies (Ayarzagüena et al., 2018; Joshi et al., 2021; King et al., 2018a; Molteni et al., 2020) report that models are generally able to simulate the varying teleconnection to the North Atlantic from November through February in initialized hindcasts, while "free-running" coupled-model experiments have less success, producing an NAO-like pattern similar to the observed late-winter teleconnection through all these months with at best a weak signature of the transition.
+Ayarzagüena et al. (2018) suggest that Rossby wave propagation in the troposphere excited by atmospheric diabatic heating (a result of latent heating related to precipitation) in the western tropical Atlantic is responsible for the November-December teleconnection.
+The late-fall response may also be modulated by SST forcing from the tropical west Pacific (Bladé et al., 2008) or atmospheric diabatic heating over the Indian Ocean, which is itself amplified by ENSO (Abid et al., 2021; Joshi et al., 2021).
+A number of studies (Ayarzagüena et al., 2018; Joshi et al., 2021; King et al., 2018a; Molteni et al., 2020) report that models are generally able to simulate the varying teleconnection to the North Atlantic from November through February in initialized hindcasts, while "freerunning" coupled-model experiments have less success, producing an NAO-like pattern similar to the observed latewinter teleconnection through all these months with at best a weak signature of the transition.